glapointe7/CryptoGL/README.txt

 2. If you are using NetBeans :

 Right click on your project name and choose PROPERTIES.
-Under Categories at your left, select C++ COMPILER.
+Under Categories at your left, select C++ Linker.
 At your right, in the ADDITIONAL OPTIONS, add '-lgtest -pthread' without the quotes.
 This will link to the gtest and gtest_main libraries.

 ********************************************************************